Niwilai/frenuscrape/README.md

 # frenuscrape
-A little Python scraper to find imgurs
+**A little Python scraper to find Imgurs on given website**

-Instructions:
+Dependencies:

-  - pip install lxml
+  - lxml
-  - pip install requests
+  - requests
+  - shutil